Architecture#

 1. Connect to each host concurrently (or mark instances unreachable if connection fails) — all SSH connections are opened in parallel so the command completes in roughly the time it takes to reach the slowest host.

-3. Call the GitHub API for each repo concurrently to match runner names and the runner’s OS (from the API’s os field vs native vs docker mode) so two config rows with the same instance name on different platforms do not show each other’s GitHub state.
+3. Call the GitHub API for each repo concurrently to match runner names and the runner’s OS (from the API’s os field vs native vs container mode) so two config rows with the same instance name on different platforms do not show each other’s GitHub state.

 gh sr logs <name> looks up the runner block by base name or a full instance name (name-1, name-2, …), connects to the host, then tails logs for that instance.
 Use --host when the same instance name exists on more than one machine.